 Diverse and inclusive businesses are likely to emerge from the COVID-19 pandemic stronger

 According to a May 2020 McKinsey & Company ‘Diversity Wins’ report, companies whose leaders welcome diverse talents and include multiple perspectives are likely to emerge from the crisis stronger.

 Due to socioeconomic, mental health or financial matters, we already know that certain groups and communities are being disproportionately impacted by the virus more than others, with the phrase ‘we’re all in the same storm, but not necessarily the same boat’ never being more true.
 In these unusual times, leaders need to take notice and mitigate the negative effects on those groups who need more support and take appropriate account of differences.
 They genuinely need to embrace diversity and inclusion – be that for their employees, customers or communities.

-McKinsey & Company warns that as companies send staff home to work, this could reinforce existing exclusive behaviours and unconscious biases and undermine inclusion.
-In addition, unequal sharing of childcare and homeschooling responsibilities, and unequal availability of home workspace and access to broadband could be putting women and minorities at a disadvantage during this time of working remotely.
+McKinsey & Company warned that as companies sent staff home to work, this could reinforce existing exclusive behaviours and unconscious biases and undermine inclusion.
+In addition, unequal sharing of childcare and home-schooling responsibilities, and unequal availability of home workspace and access to broadband could be putting women and minorities at a disadvantage during a time of working remotely.

 How is Canaccord Genuity Wealth Management demonstrating a diverse and inclusive approach?

 From our perspective at Canaccord Genuity Wealth Management, a diverse and inclusive approach extends to how we provide more support for our vulnerable clients at this extraordinary time – regularly keeping in touch and reviewing their long-term financial plans to ensure they are sustainable and with enough contingency for unexpected events like this.
 It covers how we are taking care of our employees as they all work from home, such as our #wecandothis initiative.
 We have easily transitioned to work from home and access our systems, as this short video shows.